Arteta's young guns show transfers aren't the only answer to Arsenal's issues | Goal.com

 Arsenal have invested big money in developing youth in recent years.
 Under former chief executive Ivan Gazidis, £40 million ($49m) was spent on transforming the facilities at Hale End and London Colney, and that investment is clearly starting to pay off with the amount of players who are coming through.

-And it’s not just about Saka, Willock and Nketiah.
-They may have been the three who started on Monday, but Arsenal also had another Hale End graduate on the bench in Ainsley Maitland-Niles, while Reiss Nelson will soon be back in contention after his injury and Emile Smith Rowe will return from his loan spell at Huddersfield in the summer.
+And it’s not just Saka, Willock and Nketiah either.
+Arsenal also had another Hale End graduate on the bench against Bournemouth in Ainsley Maitland-Niles, while Reiss Nelson will soon be back in contention after his injury and Emile Smith Rowe will return from his loan spell at Huddersfield in the summer.

-These are players who must continue to be developed, as must the likes of Folarin Balogun, Miguel Azeez and Tyreece John-Jules, who are just some of the latest batch of talent coming out of Hale End.
+These are players who must continue to be developed, as must the likes of Folarin Balogun, Miguel Azeez and Tyreece John-Jules – the most promising players among the latest crop of homegrown hopefuls.

-However, for players like Saka, Willock, Nketiah and Nelson, the only way they are going to continue to improve is by getting regular game time, which is why it’s so important that the right decisions are made at the top in terms of transfer strategy.
+However, for players like Saka, Willock, Nketiah and Nelson, the only way they are going to continue to improve is by getting regular game time at senior level, which is why it’s so important that the right decisions are made at the top in terms of transfer strategy.

-Some high-profile additions in the next six months may address supporter unrest, but what would they do to the development of the younger players if they prevent them from getting the regular football they need?
+Some high-profile additions in the next six months may go some way towards addressing supporter unrest, but what would they do to the development of the younger players if they prevent them from getting the regular football they need?

 Saka is an exceptional talent and one that has to continue to be used.
 The way he has stepped in to cover at left-back with Kieran Tierney and Sead Kolasinac injured demonstrates his enormous potential.